L2N6H5B3/ProWebRemote/README.md

 ## Troubleshooting
 ProWebRemote is not connecting to ProPresenter 7
 * If the library or playlists don't match up (e.g. a presentation has been edited or the playlist has changed), use the small refresh icon at the top right of the libraries/playlists section to force a refresh.
-* ProWebRemote currently only supports ProPresenter 7 on macOS, due to protocol differences on ProPresenter 7 between macOS and Windows.
-* Features were mainly developed on the Chromium platform (Google Chrome / Chromium Open Source Project) and may not work correctly in other browsers.
+* Features were mainly developed on the Chromium platform (Google Chrome / Chromium Open Source Project) and may not work correctly in other browsers; though ProWebRemote has been tested on Safari on iOS 9.3.5.
 * ProWebRemote must be run from either the index.html file or hosted on a non-HTTPS server as ProPresenter 7 uses WebSocket (WS) and not WebSocketSecure (WSS) for remote communication.
 HTTPS only supports WSS, and will not run a WS connection due to security requirements.
 * Ensure that the password provided to ProWebRemote matches the Remote password in ProPresenter 7